IoFinnet/io-core-prettier-config/README.md

-A common Prettier config used in Iofinnets's projects.
+A common Prettier config used in io.finnet's projects.

 ## Quick start